This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-QUICK TIP: If you’re planning for a litter make sure you have everything setup and ready to got well in advance.
+QUICK TIP: If you’re planning for a litter make sure you have everything set up and ready to go well in advance.
 We recently reviewed our whelping checklist and plan on ordering a few extra supplies as well as getting our whelping box and puppy room setup.

 Dog Pregnancy Signs

 Here are some of the signs that your dog might be pregnant:

 - Morning sickness – Nope, nothing to report…thank goodness Raven doesn’t get morning sickness.

 - Less physical activity – Nothing noticeable with Raven.